 Winding through the medina streets of Marrakesh, we came across that we were looking for.

 A sign outside said:

 Depuis 1562!!!
 My heart brimmed with joy.
 Coming from the United States, I’m still shocked and delighted when things are over 150 years old!
 Or perhaps everyone feels this way?

 Side note: I was in a French mindset having been in the country for a couple of weeks, I didn’t even notice there was English written on it!

-It was a stone room where a few women were sitting on the floor, chatting lively between themselves.
+A stone room where a few women were sitting on the floor, chatting lively between themselves greeted me.

 Two of them got up to help the two of us.
 One of the women handed us a binder with a few pages of laminated text, a menu of services in several different languages.